mauroprojetos/OpenSaber/readme.md

 ## Architecture

-An overview of the parts of a saber, with specific examples of the Gecko.

-Technically speaking, to organize you electrical thoughts, a saber is a *very* fancy flashlight.
+An overview of the parts of a saber.
+Technically speaking, to organize your electrical thoughts, a saber is a *very* fancy flashlight.

 In roughly front to back order, an saber is:

 1. A **blade holder**.
 (1" is standard.)
 2. A **lens** to focus the LED.
 The lens is bought to match the LED, and narrower is usually better.
 3. 3 **LEDs** in the 1-Watt each range.
 Red, green, blue, and sometimes white or another color.
 I like both the Luxeon and Cree XPE-2.
+    You generally buy '3-up' configuration which has a Red, Green, and Blue LED on a heat conducting die.
-    I haven't experimented with the 12W LEDs yet; electrically most of the designs should handle it, but the power from the battery and the cooling are potential issues.
+    (I haven't experimented with the 12W LEDs yet; electrically most of the designs should handle it, but the power from the battery and the cooling are potential issues.)
 4. A **heat sink** for cooling the LED.
 Often part of the saber body.
     TCSS provides them as well.
 LEDs are kept to 350ma - 400ma each (although you can change this.)
 Many LED's, if cooled correctly, can take considerably more power.
 Conversly, many sabers with poor heat sinking fail over time as their LEDs burn out.
 5.  **Power and Auxillary** switches (momentary on, typically 12mm).
 The code supports both a one button version and a two button version.
 Both versions support the same features except "clash sound" which is only supported in the 2 button version.
 If the switches have LED rings, the microcontroller will use them for power / volume display.
+(Note that the one button configuration is much more common and better supported.)
 6.  **Electronics**.
 Please see the full discussion below.
 7.  **Power port**.
 Typically 2.1 mm.
 If plugged into a Li-Ion charger, charges the battery (and disconnects the microcontroller).
 If a kill key is inserted, turns off the saber.
 8.  **SD Card**.
 A simple SD card breakout board or integrated card.
 This is where the sound fonts are stored.
 Note that the saber code WILL NOT work without sound fonts stored and named properly on the MicroSD card.
 Also, if using the Teensy 3.5, the SD card is integrated.
 9. 3.7v Li-Ion **battery**.
 TCSS and Adafruit both sell good, small,  long lasting batteries.
 Need something rated 2000mAh or better.
 Amazon as well carries protected Li-Ion batteries.
 (The Panasonic NCR18650B 18650 has been recommended.)
 10. **Speaker**.
 TCSS and Adafruit carry them, as well as Mouser and Digikey.
     (I've had a lot of inexpensive speakers arrived damaged from China, so I do recommend a reputable supplier.)

 ## Directory Organization